Inca Ruins Near Cusco

 Visitors with less time in Cusco or less interest in taxing themselves might want to join a guided tour, probably the most popular and easiest way to see the sites.
 Virtually any of the scads of travel agencies and tour operators in the old center of Cusco offer them.
 Some well-rated traditional agencies with a variety of programs include Milla Turismo, Av.
-Pardo 689 (tel.
-084/231-710; www.millaturismo.com), and SAS Travel, Garcilaso 270, Plaza San Francisco (tel.
-084/249-194; www.sastravelperu.com).
+Pardo 689 (www.millaturismo.com; tel.
+084/231-710), and SAS Travel, Garcilaso 270, Plaza San Francisco (www.sastravelperu.com; tel.
+084/249-194).

 Admission to the following sites is by boleto turístico, and they are all open daily from 7am to 6pm.
 Guides, official and unofficial, hover around the ruins; negotiate a price or decide upon a proper tip.
 There are a handful of other Inca ruins on the outskirts of Cusco, but the ones discussed below are the most interesting.

 Note that new finds are continually being uncovered here, even as close to Cusco as the vicinity around Sacsayhuamán.
-Archaeologists recently announced the discovery of an ancient, pre-Inca temple, irrigation canals, and a series of rooms that held mummies and idols.
+Archaeologists most recently discovered an ancient, pre-Inca temple, irrigation canals, and a series of rooms that held mummies and idols.
 The temple is believed to have been built by the Killke culture, which occupied the region around present-day Cusco from A.D.
 900 to 1200.

 Above the walls are the circular foundations of three towers that once stood here; they were used for storage of provisions and water.
 The complex suffered such extensive destruction that the primary function of Sacsayhuamán continues to be debated.
 What is known is that it was the site of one of the bloodiest battles between the Spaniards and native Cusqueños.
 More than 2 years after the Spaniards had initially marched on Cusco and installed a puppet government, the anointed Inca (Manco Inca) led a seditious campaign that took back Sacsayhuamán and nearly defeated the Spaniards in a siege of the Inca capital.
 Juan Pizarro and his vastly outnumbered but superior armed forces stormed Sacsayhuamán in a horrific battle in 1536 that left thousands dead.
 Legend speaks of their remains as carrion for giant condors in the open fields here.
 After the defeat of the Inca troops and the definitive Spanish occupation of Cusco, the Spaniards made off with the more manageably sized stone blocks from Sacsayhuamán to build houses and other structures in the city below.

-The Inti Raymi festival is celebrated here annually, and it is truly a great spectacle -- one of the finest in Peru.
+The Inti Raymi festival is celebrated here annually, and it is truly a great spectacle—one of the finest in Peru (see “Cusco’s Spectacular Celebrations”).
 A flat, grassy esplanade (where the main ceremony of the festival is celebrated) separates the defense walls from a small hill where you’ll find the “Inca’s Throne” and large rocks with well-worn grooves, used by children and often adults as slides.
-Nearby is a series of claustrophobia-inducing tunnels -- pass through them if you dare.
+Nearby is a series of claustrophobia-inducing tunnels—pass through them if you dare.

 Walking directions: A couple of paths lead to the ruins from downtown Cusco.
 You can take Almirante, Suecia, or Plateros.
 Head northwest from the Plaza de Armas.
-Take Palacio (behind the cathedral) until you reach stairs and signs to the ruins; or at the end of Suecia, climb either Huaynapata or Resbalosa (the name means “slippery”) until you come to a curve and the old Inca road.
-Past the San Cristóbal church at the top, beyond a plaza with fruit-juice stands, is the main entrance to the ruins.
-Plan to spend about an hour here for a brief run-through, and up to 3 hours if you’re a photography buff or if you have kids who want to play on the slides and in the tunnels.
+Take Palacio (behind the cathedral) until you reach stairs and signs to the ruins; or at the end of Suecia, climb either Huaynapata or Resbalosa (the latter name means “slippery”) until you come to a curve and the old Inca road.
+Past the San Cristóbal church at the top, beyond a plaza with food and juice stands, is the main entrance to the ruins.
+Plan about 1 hr. here for a brief run-through, and up to 3 hr. if you’re a photography buff or if you have kids who want to play on the slides and in the tunnels.

 A small fortress (the name means “red fort”) just off the main Cusco–Pisac road, this might have been some sort of storage facility or lodge, or perhaps a guard post on the road from Cusco to the villages of the Sacred Valley.
 It is probably the least impressive of the area sites, although it has nice views of the surrounding countryside.
-From Q’enko, Puca Pucara is a 90-minute to 2-hour walk along the main road; allow a half-hour for your visit.
+From Q’enko, Puca Pucara is a 90-min. to 2-hr. walk along the main road; allow 1/2 hr. for your visit.